By John McEnroe

 He has proved an excellent commentator during big tournaments, as he'll remind us this fortnight at Wimbledon — Simon Kuper, THE SPECTATOR

-McEnroe has established himself as perhaps the most distinctive voice in tennis punditry — Andrew Anthony, THE OBSERVER
+McEnroe has established himself as perhaps the most distinctive voice in tennis punditry — Andrew Anthony, OBSERVER

 The one-time enfant terrible of the Centre Court has not mellowed with age if his recent pronoucements on Serena Williams are any measurement — RTE GUIDE

 Who can forget the shouty bad boy, infamous for his temper!
 Now a respected elder statesman of tennis, his fascinating memoir reveals all — BEST